Why are younger people more likely to experience side effects after vaccine?

 "It's actually expected to see more side effects the younger you are because our immune system has a more robust response to the vaccines," Dr. Farshad Fani Marvasti said.

-Dr. Marvasti is the Director of Public Health at the University of Arizona College of Medicine Phoenix.
-He said it is common for younger people to experience side effects than those who are older and that is not exclusive to just the COVID-19 Vaccines.
+Marvasti is the director of Public Health at the University of Arizona College of Medicine-Phoenix.

+He said it is common for younger people to experience side effects than those who are older and that is not exclusive to just the COVID-19 vaccines.

-"It’s your bodies way of actually creating antibodies in response to the vaccine," Dr Marvasti said.
+"It’s your body's way of actually creating antibodies in response to the vaccine," Marvasti said.

-Dr Marvasti said that older people have less robust immune systems, that usually lead to a less robust response, leading to less side effects.
+Marvasti said that older people have less robust immune systems, which usually leads to a less robust response, leading to fewer side effects.

 Data from the FDA shows that those under the age of 56 were more likely to have side effect symptoms almost across the board.

-However whether or not you get a side effect, does not determine whether or not you get the protective antibodies.
+But whether or not you get a side effect does not determine whether or not you get the protective antibodies.